skip to content

 • any other relevant factor.

 How much an applicant will be entitled to receive in maintenance after considering these factors will depend upon the individual circumstances of the case.
 Where an applicant's capacity to earn has been reduced as a result of a long period out of the workforce during the relationship, they may be awarded maintenance to cover a period of retraining or job seeking.
-Where they cannot support themselves due to health problems, and the other party has the capacity to support them, maintenance may also be ordered.
+Maintenance may also be ordered where an applicant cannot support themselves due to health problems and the other party has the capacity to support them.
 Maintenance is less likely with short marriages, or where each party has retained the capacity to earn a living.

 A payment can be made in a lump sum, or by periodic payments.
-An order for periodic payments of maintenance can be registered for collection with Services Australia - Child Support.
+An order for periodic payments of maintenance can be registered for collection with Services Australia.

 A continuation order may be made in (rare) cases, where, for example, a spouse was formerly married to a wealthy spouse and subsequently marries a spouse in poor health or poor financial circumstances.

 Time limits apply to maintenance claims.
-Legal advice should therefore be sought at the earliest opportunity.
+Legal advice should be sought as soon as possible.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.